hawaii-desktop/greenisland/README.md

 Green Island
 ============

-This is Green Island, a support library to make Qt-based Wayland compositors development easier.
+This is Green Island, a Qt-based Wayland compositor in library form.

 The name comes from [Kure Atoll, Hawaii](http://en.wikipedia.org/wiki/Green_Island,_Hawaii).